selwynpolit/demo2/book/roadmap.md

 ## Todos
 - Look at what has worked in other countries such as Denmark, Finland, Norway, Sweden, and the Netherlands.
-- Add something about repercussions for acting in bad faith with detailed descriptions of what acting in bad faith means.
-Currently, the US doesn't have definitions or any sort of body that monitors or enforces acting in bad faith.
-Some other countries have implemented this, such as the UK with their [Parliamentary Commissioner for Standards](https://en.wikipedia.org/wiki/Parliamentary_Commissioner_for_Standards) and [Code of Conduct](https://www.parliament.uk/site-information/standards/commissioner-for-standards/code-of-conduct/).